Woyken/pixelplanet.fun-bot/README.md

 * Please do not build huge structures/memes or what ever else it maybe near LEGIT player's artwork.
 YOUR IP WILL GET BANNED.
 * Admins have informed us that only small paintings or big ones far away from everyone (in Antarctica or what ever) are fine.
 * And as always use **common sense**.
-What if you were the one trying to build pepe the frog by hand suddenly there starts to emerge gigantic d\*\*k right in front of you, blocking 1/3 of your painting.
+What if you were the one trying to build pepe the frog by hand, when suddenly there starts to emerge gigantic d\*\*k right in front of you, blocking 1/3 of your painting.
 Think about it.
 * One last thing.
 Bots are supposed to help us, don't abuse them.

 ## Rough steps on how to